 Who May Visit the Writing Center?

+All Pitzer students are eligible—and encouraged—to use the Writing Center.
+Faculty, staff, and recent alumni may also use the center.
 Claremont College students enrolled in Pitzer courses are welcome to book appointments for assignments in those courses.

 Why Visit the Writing Center?

 The Writing Center is a place to talk about your writing.
 We listen to your goals for a particular assignment and help you identify strategies to meet them.